savaslabs/savaslabs.github.io/_posts/2017-11-08-cost-of-drupal-7.md

 1. [Accessibility at lower cost](https://www.drupal.org/8/usability): Accessibility efforts, though not prioritized by all, continue to gain traction as we continue to expand our ability to [be inclusive](/company/mission-and-values/#be-inclusive).
 We've seen clients threatened with lawsuits over not adhering to accessibility standards.
 Whether motivated by benevolence or risk-aversion, accessibility should be on your radar, and it's easier in Drupal 8.
 1. [Multilingual in core](http://www.drupal8multilingual.org/): With a cohesive system now in core, we have been able to build a [couple of](https://www.durhamatletico.com/) [multilingual sites](http://howsyourbabync.org/) with relative ease, not having to dedicate substantial additional time to the translation component.

 > Drupal 8 multilingual is a world of difference.
-What would take 22 or more modules in Drupal 7 you would do with 4 (and all in core). - @kristen_pol
+What would take 22 or more modules in Drupal 7 you would do with 4 (and all in core). <span>- @kristen_pol</span>

 ### WIIFM?
 Performance.